 Over the years, however, the Florida Department of Health’s Bureau of Vital Statistics allowed the original birth certificate to be released to the adult adopted person if the birthparents named on the certificate—as well as the adopted person’s adoptive parents—agreed in writing to release it.
 If any of the birthparents or adoptive parents had died, however, a death certificate for that parent could substitute for written consent.
 This is generally still the law today, though under current law the vital statistics bureau no longer requires adoptive parent permission for an adult adoptee.
 Adoptive parent permission, however, is required for an adoptee who is younger than 18.

-Current Practice: Permission
+Current Policy: Permission

 If your birthparents listed on the original record have provided written permission to release the original birth certificate, it may be released to you.
 This applies to all parents listed on the birth certificate.
 If only the mother is listed on the original birth record (which is typically but not always the case) then only her written permission is required.
 If both parents are listed, both parents must provide written consent to release your own original birth certificate, unless either or both are dead.
 How death gets involved in this is discussed next.